“Migrant & Youth Social Inclusion Through Entrepreneurship”_#MySite

-Following their Footsteps
+Following their Footsteps (COMPLETED)

 The closure of the borders and the Balkan route resulted in several thousands of people being trapped in Greece.
 Among them, the most vulnerable group: unaccompanied and separated children.
 Even though they are the most vulnerable, these children often do not receive the protection enshrined in European and international law.